Dental trauma, treatments

 - It will stabilize with splinting of the tooth.

 - The tetanus vaccine will be administered if it is not properly vaccinated.

 - Antibiotic treatment, analgesics and use of topical antiseptics such as chlorhexidine on gum lesions.

 - Soft diet to avoid use or trauma on the injured tooth.

-In case of permanent teeth and mature roots if reimplantation is not immediate, the root canals and the pulp chamber of vascular-nervous tissue will be cleaned. waiting for a time that can be a year to end the endodontics with gutta-percha, material that replaces the pulp tissue.
+In case of permanent teeth and mature roots, if reimplantation is not immediate, the root canals and the pulp chamber of vascular-nervous tissue will be cleaned. waiting for a time that can be a year to end the endodontics with gutta-percha, material that replaces the pulp tissue.

-In the same situation but with permanent teeth with immature roots, it will be observed that the pulp tissue was not necroseed, since this possibility exists.
+In the same situation but with permanent teeth with immature roots, it will be observed that the pulp tissue was not necrosed, since this possibility exists.
 Otherwise, the same treatment will be performed as in the case of permanent teeth with mature roots.